-If recovery from anxiety is to be both profound and sustained, it vital to deal with the causes of tension.
+If recovery from anxiety is to be both profound and sustained, it vital to deal with the cause of tension.
 And we know that what goes on in the mind is a significant contributor to high tension levels.
 If the person’s thinking is healthy and relaxed they will not be anxious.
 It’s as simple as that.
 This understanding has led to Cognitive Behavioural Therapy taking centre stage in the treatment of most anxiety disorders.
 And the fundamental premise of CBT: is it’s not things that makes us feel bad: it’s the way we think about things.

 What goes on in our heads covers such a vast area that it would be impossible to look at each and every way in which thinking might have gone wrong.
 Problems could range from stressing about a tiny pimple that has just appeared somewhere on your body, to worries about philosophical issues such as what it means to be human; finding your place in the universe; searching for purpose in life; or wrestling with a belief in a God.
-So for a start, let’s look at how a CBT therapist might approach the problem.

-Very roughly, a cognitive therapist might begin by drawing the sufferer’s attention to some of the ways in which thinking might have gone awry.
-This might cover such things as perfectionism; emotional reasoning; black and white thinking; or taking a polemic view of things.
+However, it is possible to identify certain unhealthy thinking traits.
+This might include things such as perfectionism; emotional reasoning; black and white thinking; or taking a polemic view of things.

 Perfectionist thinking can be a problem when standards are set unrealistically high.
 The perfectionism can be targeted inwardly and focus on the way we perform, or it may be directed outwardly towards the way others act.
 When the perfectionist’s criteria aren’t met, this can lead to problems.
 At the heart of the matter, lies the reality that we as humans are far from perfect, and likewise, we inhabit a world that consistently falls short of the mark.
 Perfectionism then, may be setting ourselves and others up for a fall.